ofirluzon/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 3. Press the **Continue** button, save the certificate and **Update** the database changes.

-## Data compression for Replica Of
+## Data compression for _Replica Of_

-When the *Replica of* is defined across different Redis Enterprise Software clusters, it may be beneficial to compress the data that flows through the network (depending on where the clusters physically reside and the available network).
+When the _Replica Of_ is defined across different Redis Enterprise Software clusters, it may be beneficial to compress the data that flows through the network (depending on where the clusters physically reside and the available network).